phac-nml/irida/doc/user/user/project/index.md

 #### Remote Projects

 To add or remove remote associated projects, click the "Remote" tab.
-The panel header will show the name of the remote API projects are currently being displayed for and your connection status.
-Change the current API by selecting a new one in the dropdown menu.
-If you are not connected to the API, click the "Connect" button.
+You can choose the remote instance of IRIDA that you want to list projects from by selecting an entry in the dropdown menu.
+If you are not connected to the API, you must click the "Connect" button before you will see the list of projects on the remote site.

 ![Disconnected remote api](images/associated-remote-disconnected.png)